 Choosing an easel is always a tough decision for professional artists.
 It is often considered a necessity that is to be selected with care.
-As an artist it would be one of the most expensive equipment that is purchased based on design, size and quality of the raw materials used.
-An adjustable and highly customized easel will be your best friend for rest of your artistic journey.
+As an artist, it would be one of the most expensive types of equipment that is purchased based on design, size, and quality of the raw materials used.
+An adjustable and highly customized easel will be your best friend for the rest of your artistic journey.

 Hence a wise buying decision will affect as it is an investment to be used for years to come.
 Having a clear idea about the types of easels would definitely help in making a better choice.
 The studio dimensions and floor stability will be a quick deciding factor.
 For rough or patchy floors, three-legged easels are considered perfect.